By Amy Niemas, RN-BC, BSN, MSW, Clinical Content Director · Psychiatric Registered Nurse

 What Makes Psychiatric Charting Different

 Psychiatric charting relies on observation-based language rather than measurement-based language.
-This adjustment poses the most significant challenge for nurses transitioning from clinical specialties.
+This adjustment poses the most significant challenge for nurses transitioning from other medical or clinical specialties.

-Clinical charting focuses on quantitative data: BP 128/76, wound 4.2 × 3.1 cm, Braden 14.
-In contrast, psych charting emphasizes observations: "patient sat alone in the dayroom for 45 minutes, declined group therapy, made minimal eye contact."
+Clinical/medical charting focuses on quantitative data, such as BP 128/76, wound 4.2 × 3.1 cm, Braden 14.
+In contrast, psych charting emphasizes observations, such as "Patient sat alone in the dayroom for 45 minutes, declined group therapy, and made minimal eye contact."
 The challenge lies in documenting subjective elements - mood, affect, thought process - in a defensible and consistent manner.
 The solution involves using standardized frameworks like the MSE, quoting patients directly when their statements hold clinical significance, documenting behaviors instead of interpretations, and specifying time, place, and context.
-For example, "Patient appears angry" reflects an interpretation, while "Patient raised voice, paced the hallway, and stated 'I'm going to hit someone if you don't let me out of here'" constitutes an observation.
-Psych charts should prioritize observation.
+For example, "Patient appears angry" reflects an interpretation, while "Patient raised their voice, paced the hallway, and stated 'I'm going to hit someone if you don't let me out of here'" constitutes an observation.
+Psych charts should prioritize observation over interpretation.

 The 8 Psych Charting Categories